 - 1. Upon appeal to the instructor a student may rewrite a test, exam, or project when they have received a mark below the mark required on an exam or project, unless specifically barred from doing so by the curriculum. - 2.
 The instructor meets with the student and reviews the material, the student's study habits, motivation, time management, and sets a date to rewrite the evaluation. - 3.
 The student must wait a minimum of 24 hours and no more than 3 school days before rewriting an exam or project. - 4.
-If the student successfully passes the re-write exam, only a minimum passing score will be recorded as the rewrite mark, regardless of whether the score actually achieved was higher than a minimum pass.
+If the student successfully passes the re-write exam, the highest grade will be recorded as the rewrite mark.
 If the exam is provided by an external certifying agency, the exam rewrite policy of the external certifying agency will apply.
-If the student scores below the minimum passing mark, the higher grade will be kept.
-Only one rewrite attempt will be permitted. - 5.
+If the student scores below the minimum passing mark, the higher grade will be kept. - 5.
 Only one rewrite attempt will be permitted. - 6.
 In the event that a student is unsuccessful on the rewrite, s/he must meet with the Campus Director or designee to discuss the options available for continuing in the program of study. - 7.
 If the student fails the rewrite, no other rewrites are allowed.
 There may be an exam cost associated with rewrites in some programs.